EnigmaCurry/blog.rymcg.tech/content/blog/gitea.md

               -f gitea.ingress.yaml
 ```

-# Deleting gitea from the cluster and/or reconfiguring
+# Deleting gitea from the cluster

 If you need to delete these resources, you can re-run ths same kubectl command
 but change `kubectl apply` to `kubectl delete` (using the same `-f` parameters).